Skip to main content

 Further information on the process is available in ‘Residential Zoned Land Tax - Guidelines for Planning Authorities’ as published by the Department of Housing, Local Government and Heritage is available here.

-Can I appeal Clare County Council’s Determination?
+Can I appeal Clare County Council’s determination?

 How can I find out further information about the mapping and submissions process?

-If further information is required on the supplemental map process or on making a submission, please check ‘Your Questions Answered’ (YQA) which can be found under ‘Links’ below.
-If your query relates to a particular area of land or if the answer is not contained in the YQA contact the Planning Department.
-Further information on the process is also available via ‘Residential Zoned Land Tax - Guidelines for Planning Authorities’ is available here.
+If further information is required on the annual draft map process or on making a submission please check ‘Your Questions Answered’ which can be found in the links below.
+If your query relates to a particular area of land or if the answer is not contained in the FAQ’s contact the Planning Department.

 As the local authority do not administer the tax we are unable to answer any queries regarding the administration of the tax.
-All queries regarding the administration of the tax should be directed to the Revenue Commissioners
+All queries regarding the administration of the tax should be directed to the Revenue Commissioners.

 Having regard to the respective roles of local authorities and the Revenue Commissioners in the RZLT process, queries on the mapping should be made to Clare County Council.
 This includes queries on;